JackSzwergold/Writing/memories/Walking Home Alone From Elementary School.md

-## Walking Home Alone From Elementary School: The Time I Decided to Walk Home By Myself from School
+## Walking Home Alone From Elementary School
+### The Time I Decided to Walk Home By Myself from School

 By Jack Szwergold